efstajas/grover-TOA/README.md

-# grover-TOA
+# grover-TOA // Future Foliage

-this is the spaghetti code powering a weird installation we did at tech open air 2018. read more here: jason-e.de/grover-TOA
+this is the spaghetti code powering a weird installation we did at tech open air 2018. read more here: https://jason-e.de/future-foliage